notaryproject/specifications/trust-store-trust-policy-specification.md

 #### Scope Constraints

+- Scope MUST support one and two trailing asterisks (`* / **`) wildcard characters.
+  - If used, wildcard characters MUST be preceded with a slash character (`/`).
+  - If used, wildcard characters MUST be present at the end of the scope.
-- The scope ending with the slash character(`/`) is considered repository scope.
-Repository scope is applicable only if it exactly matches with repository URI.
+- The scope without trailing asterisk(s) characters is considered repository scope.
+Repository scope matches only with completely repository URI.
-- The scope not ending with the slash character(`/`) is considered namespace scope.
-Namespace scope is applicable only if it matches the complete or partial namespace of the repository.
+- The scope with one trailing asterisk character (`*`) is considered namespace scope.
+Namespace scope matches only for the repositories directly present inside the scope.
+- The scope with two trailing asterisk characters (`**`) is considered nested namespace scope.
+Nested namespace scope matches all the repositories present inside the given namespace and sub-namespaces.
 Example, For `wabbit-networks.io/software/ocp-release` image repository:
-  - matching scopes are:
+  - Matching scopes:
-    - `wabbit-networks.io/` -  Matches all repositories of wabbit-networks.io registry.
+    - `wabbit-networks.io/**` -  matches all repositories of wabbit-networks.io registry.
-    - `wabbit-networks.io/software/` - Matches all repositories within software namespace of wabbit-networks.io registry.
+    - `wabbit-networks.io/software/*` - matches repositories directly within software namespace of wabbit-networks.io registry.
-    - `wabbit-networks.io/software/ocp-release` - Matches only wabbit-networks.io/software/ocp-release repository.
+    - `wabbit-networks.io/software/ocp-release` - matches only wabbit-networks.io/software/ocp-release repository.
-  - non-matching scopes are:
-    - `wabbit-networks`
+  - Non-matching scopes:
     - `wabbit-networks.io`
-    - `wabbit-networks.io/soft/`
+    - `wabbit-networks.io/soft/*`
     - `wabbit-networks.io/software`
+  - Invalid scopes(Parse Error):
+    - `wabbit-networks.io/`
+    - `wabbit-networks.io/software/`
+    - `wabbit-networks.io/software*`
+    - `wabbit-networks.io/software**`
 - There MUST be only one trust policy applicable to an artifact.
-In the case of overlapping scopes, the following steps should be used to evaluate the priority
+In the case of overlapping scopes, the following steps MUST be used to evaluate the priority.
   1. Respoitory scope i.e. exact match of repository URI has the highest priority
+  1. Namespace scope takes priority over nested namespace scope.
-    2. In the case of more than one matching namespace scopes, the scope with the longest namespace match takes priority over other namespace scopes.For example, in the case of the `wabbit-networks.io/software/ocp-release` repository, the priority order of matching scope is `wabbit-networks.io/software/ocp-release` > `wabbit-networks.io/software/` > `wabbit-networks.io/`.
+  1. In the case of more than one matching nested namespace scopes, the scope with the longest match takes priority over other nested namespace scopes.
+  For example, in the case of the `wabbit-networks.io/software/ocp-release` repository, the priority order for matching scopes is `wabbit-networks.io/software/ocp-release` > `wabbit-networks.io/software/*` > `wabbit-networks.io/software/**` > `wabbit-networks.io/**`.
 - Two trust policies MUST NOT have the same scope.
 - Optionally, there can be one trust policy without scope.
 The trust policy without scope applies to all artifacts.
 - The scope MUST NOT support reference expansion i.e. URIs must be explicit.
 E.g. the scope should be `docker.io/library/registry` rather than `registry`.